Housesitter: Release and reception

 Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 24 reviews, indicating "mixed or average" reviews.

 Film critic Roger Ebert gave it three stars, writing "this is one of [Goldie Hawn's] best performances" and praised her and Steve Martin's impeccable comic timing.
 Vincent Canby of The New York Times opined that the film is "a cardboard vehicle in which Steve Martin and Goldie Hawn ride up front, doing what each does with great talent and occasional vigor, and a lot of very able character actors sit in the back, kibitzing and adding local color."
 Gene Siskel of the Chicago Tribune wrote that the film was "a one-note comedy with screwball aspirations [that] is amusing while it sets up its premise [and then] attempts to recycle the premise into a story."
 Kenneth Turan of the Los Angeles Times called the film "an occasionally amusing screwball farce made by people whose screws are barely loose at all."

 The film was released theatrically in the United States on June 12, 1992, after being moved back from an initial May 8 release date.
 It earned $9.1 million on its opening weekend and $58.5 million for its entire domestic theatrical run, grossing a total of $94.9 million worldwide.

+Home media

+The film was released on VHS on December 2, 1992, by MCA/Universal Home Video.
+It proved successful in the video rental market, becoming the 11th most-rented film in the United States for 1993.

-The film was released on DVD on July 22, 1998, and eventually on Blu-ray on April 16, 2019.
+It was released on DVD on July 22, 1998, and eventually on Blu-ray on April 16, 2019.